mit-cml/yrtoolkit/yr/tutorials/aidance.md

 Our amazing friends at YR Media has published an intriguing interactive story on AI titled <a href="https://yr.media/tech/can-you-teach-ai-to-dance/" target="_blank">Can You Teach AI to Dance?</a> which got us thinking whether something as organic and complex as a dance can be quantified, measured and mathematically studied with the help of AI.
 In this project you are challenged to create an AI based app that can track the movements of a dancer and recognize some basic dance moves.

+If you haven’t set up your computer and mobile device for App Inventor, go to the “Setup your Computer” tab to set up your system.
+Otherwise, go directly to the “Awesome Dancing with AI” tab to start the tutorial.

 # Setup your computer

 <div class="setup noemulator" id="connect_app"></div>